umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/creating-master-template-part-2.md

 ## Creating a Contact Us Page

 We are now going to create a page where we put our contact details.
-For added functionality, you might want to look at replacing this with a fully fledged contact us form.
+For added functionality, you might want to look at replacing this with a fully fledged contact us Form.

 Some potential solutions: